|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This is an easy vegan pie crust recipe made with margarine and oil, instead of Crisco or solid shortening.
-And since it has just a tiny touch of sugar, this vegan pie crust recipe is indeed perfect for both savory pies and sweet dessert pies.
-This vegan pie crust recipe is so simple it's practically fool-proof, and, chances are, you probably already have all the necessary ingredients sitting at home in your cupboard.
+And since it has just a tiny touch of sugar, this pie crust is indeed perfect for both savory pies and sweet dessert pies.
+Store-bought pie crusts are not all vegan-friendly, so making a homemade one ensures you're getting what you want—a vegan pie crust.
+This recipe is so simple it's practically fool-proof, and, chances are, you probably already have all the necessary ingredients sitting at home in your cupboard.

-Along with this basic homemade vegan pie crust recipe (made from nothing more than flour, shortening, water, and salt) you might also want to try a simple vegan granola pie crust.
+Along with this basic homemade vegan pie crust recipe, you might also want to try a simple vegan granola pie crust.

 Gather the ingredients.